Services and facilities

 Food outlets on campus - places to eat and drink

-There are many places to eat on the City Campus and North Shore Campus and there’s a café at the South Campus.
+There are many places to eat on the City Campus and North Campus and there’s a café at the South Campus.
 For details of all the places to eat and drink, see places to eat and drink.

 AUT Nga Wai o Horotiu Marae serves as a Whānau, cultural and spiritual centre.
 Nga Wai o Horotiu Marae is one of the ways in which AUT actively acknowledges the importance of the principles of the Treaty of Waitangi and expresses our deeply held belief that AUT is a centre of learning not only for all peoples, but also a particular place where Māori have a special and distinct role.
 AUT Nga Wai o Horotiu Marae is a place where you can stand proud.
 Learn more about Nga Wai o Horotiu Marae.

-AUT University has two accredited health and wellbeing centres at our City and North Shore campuses.
+AUT University has two accredited health and wellbeing centres at our City and North campuses.
 You can make an appointment by phone or by dropping into a centre.
 See contact details for the Health, Counselling and Wellbeing centres.

 Multifaith rooms are for students and staff of all faith groups to use for prayer, meditation, reflection or faith-based workshops.
-The City Campus room is WZ106C and the North Shore room is AP102.
+The City Campus room is WZ106C and the North Campus room is AP102.
 The rooms can be booked for regular times, or can be used for drop-in during non-booked times.
 Find booking details, guidelines for use and a room timetable at sacred spaces on campus.

 Muslim prayer rooms

-A Muslim prayer room is available on the City Campus (room at rear of WW building) and North Shore Campus (AP112A) for AUT Muslim students and staff.
+A Muslim prayer room is available on the City Campus (room at rear of WW building) and North Campus (AP112A) for AUT Muslim students and staff.
 The rooms have separate spaces for men and women, and washroom facilities.
 For details about access, opening hours and guidelines for use, see sacred spaces on campus.

 There are student lounges on AUT campuses where you can study, relax or work on assignments.
 For lounge locations and facilities, see student lounges.